 Here’s the thing about Twitter: it’s really fun.

-Like most social media platforms, Twitter is most powerful if you have engaged followers.
-And we’re not talking about a huge following of bots and fake accounts.
-(Seriously, don’t buy followers.
-It’s a surefire way to ruin any marketing strategy.)
+Like most social media platforms, Twitter is most powerful if you have genuinely engaged followers.
+And we’re not talking about a massive following of bots and fake accounts.
+Seriously, don’t buy followers.
+It’s a surefire way to ruin any marketing strategy.

-Luckily we have tested and tried tons of Twitter tactics to grow our Twitter followers and we’ve learned what you should try and what you should skip (looking at you, buying followers).
+Luckily we have tested and tried tons of Twitter tactics to grow Twitter followers, and we’ve learned what you should try and what you should skip (looking at you, buying followers).

 Like we mentioned above, Twitter is a conversational platform.
-Twitter’s design and functionality is structured towards conversations more than any other platform.
-You have to make time for engagement, whether it’s retweeting, liking or replying to tweets.
+Twitter’s design and functionality are structured towards conversations more than any other platform.
+You have to make time for engagement, whether retweeting, liking, or replying to other people’s tweets.

 If you’re worried about getting stuck in the black hole of Twitter when engaging, our next tip is for you!

 Twitter lists are an underrated tool, but they can make you much more effective at engaging on Twitter if you embrace them.

 Twitter can get overwhelming, especially if you follow a lot of people.
 It’s easy to say you’re going to engage on Twitter for 10 minutes, and before you know it, you’ve spent hours just scrolling through Twitter reading everyone else’s tweets (….not that we’re talking from experience or anything 😉 ).